 - Open the task manager from the task menu.

-- If the file location is the “System 32” folder, then it is safe, and no malware has attacked it.
+- If the file location is the “System 32” folder, it is safe, and no malware has attacked it.

 Can I Disable or Quit Windows Audio Device Graph Isolation?

 As it is a Windows task, you can not disable or quit Windows Audio Device Graph Isolation.
 You can restrict this task from the administrator panel, but it is not recommended.
-This might cause serious issues with your Windows audio functions.
+It might cause serious issues with your Windows audio functions.

 - Open the task manager and navigate the “Windows Audio Device Graph Isolation” task.